barbs89/donations-api/README.md

 ```
 ### Making POST requests
 ---
-You can make `POST` request in your terminal by running a [cURL](https://curl.se/docs/) command such as the example below.
+`POST` requests can be made in your terminal by running a [cURL](https://curl.se/docs/) command as shown in the example below.

 Example `POST` Request to local environment: